-(a) All bonds in non-capital criminal cases for appearance before a magistrate judge taken by a magistrate judge or other officer acting as a committing magistrate judge pursuant to 18 U.S.C. § 3041 must be endorsed with his/her approval and immediately forwarded to the clerk of court, together with any money or negotiable bonds or notes of the United States deposited as security.
-Any money deposited may be forwarded to the clerk of court by cashier's check or certified check.

-(b) A receipt will be given by the magistrate judge for any money, bonds or notes deposited with him/her and a copy forwarded to the clerk of court.
-The clerk must deposit such monies received from the magistrate judge into the registry of the court.

-(c) Magistrate judges do not have the authority to order funds withdrawn from the court's registry.
-When a bond is exonerated, disbursement from the registry of the court or release of bonds or notes may only be made on order of the court.
+- (a) All bonds in non-capital criminal cases for appearance before a magistrate judge taken by a magistrate judge or other officer acting as a committing magistrate judge pursuant to 18 U.S.C. § 3041 must be endorsed with his/her approval and immediately forwarded to the clerk of court, together with any money or negotiable bonds or notes of the United States deposited as security.
+Any money deposited may be forwarded to the clerk of court by cashier's check or certified check. - (b) A receipt will be given by the magistrate judge for any money, bonds or notes deposited with him/her and a copy forwarded to the clerk of court.
+The clerk must deposit such monies received from the magistrate judge into the registry of the court. - (c) When a bond is exonerated, disbursement from the registry of the court or release of bonds or notes may only be made on order of the court.